Heimdal

 • PlatformPlus: From $18 /user/month (Billed annually)

-JumpCloud has a sliding pricing scale where users can choose individual features for between $2-$5 each a month.
+JumpCloud has a sliding pricing scale.
+Users can choose individual features for $2-$5 each a month.
 For example, the password manager alone would cost $3 per user/per month.

-There is also a free version of the full platform that can support up to 10 users and devices and includes 10 days of premium in-app support.
+There is also a free version of the full platform.
+It supports a maximum of 10 users and devices and includes 10 days of premium in-app support.

 CyberArk: Privileged Access Manager